Lecturer at Washington University in St. Louis

 Data Manipulation and Management at Scale

-A hands-on graduate course I created for students who need to work with large volumes of data, real-time streams, and the operational constraints that come with modern data systems.
+A graduate course I created for students who need to reason about large volumes of data, real-time streams, and the operational constraints that show up when a pipeline has to keep running after the demo works.

 Undergraduate course WashU CSE 3104 Intro to Data Engineering